Track clustering with a quantum annealer for primary vertex reconstruction at hadron colliders: Introduction

 Hadron colliders circulate counter-rotating beams of hadrons in closely packed bunches that cross at designated interaction points.
 These interaction points are instrumented with experiments that detect particles produced at hadron-hadron collisions when the bunches cross.
 Reconstructing the positions of these collisions within a bunch crossing, also known as primary vertices, from the trajectories of charged particles detected by the apparatuses is a crucial step in the process of fully reconstructing a collision event based on recorded detector information.
 Upon completion, the event reconstruction yields observables such as particle momenta, energies and other quantities~\cite{CMSParticleFlow} which are of paramount importance for data analyses.
 Primary vertex reconstruction accuracy affects the precise calculation of particle directions in three dimensions, rejection of hadronic jets that do not originate at the collision of interest with high momentum exchange between partons, and the determination of displaced vertices of jets that originate from bottom quarks.
 The Large Hadron Collider (LHC) is a high luminosity collider that produced an average of 35 proton-proton (p-p) collisions at each bunch crossing in 2018~\cite{CMSPileup}.
 Typical numbers for the high-luminosity phase of the LHC (HL-LHC) are expected to be approximately 200~\cite{HLLHCTDR}.
 These collisions are distributed widely in one dimension along the beam axis with a minute but non-zero spread in the transverse direction.
 The transverse spread is ignored in this study.
 At one of the LHC interaction points, the Compact Muon Solenoid experiment (CMS) reconstructs the paths of charged particles from p-p collisions as tracks detected by its silicon tracker~\cite{Chatrchyan:2008aa}.
 Track reconstruction algorithms propagate detector uncertainties which obscure which tracks originated together at a primary vertex.
 Thus, primary vertex reconstruction begins with a one-dimensional clustering of tracks by their positions along the beam axis where they approach it most closely, also known as the tracks' $z_0$.
 This clustering is done on a classical computer using annealing algorithms that mimic the approach of a physical system to its lowest energy state iteratively through a series of cooling operations at both the CMS and ATLAS experiments at the LHC~\cite{CMSTracking, ATLASPrimaryVertexing}.
 In this paper, we demonstrate a method of performing this clustering in one physical step on a D-Wave quantum annealer and report preliminary results benchmarked against simulated annealing on a classical computer.
-As such, this work is a proof-of-principle limited by current technology and serves as a pathfinder application for the adoption of quantum annealing in high energy physics computation.
-See Refs.~\cite{Zlokapa:2019tkn, Cormier:2019kcq, Wei:2019rqy} for similar exploratory applications of quantum annealing in high energy physics.
+While primary vertex reconstruction is not among the most computationally intensive tasks, this work is an early example of a high energy physics application that has been implemented not on a simulated quantum system, or using a classical-quantum hybrid algorithm, but purely as a quantum annealing algorithm on a physical device.
+As such, this work is a proof-of-principle limited by current technology that represents a step forward along the path of realizing practical quantum computing for high energy physics in particular and science in general.
+This algorithm, as is, may be used as a building-block for more sophisticated algorithms to reach the number of primary vertices relevant for the LHC.
+See Refs.~\cite{Mott:2017Nature, Zlokapa:2019tkn, Cormier:2019kcq, Wei:2019rqy, Bapst:2019} for similar exploratory applications of quantum annealing in high energy physics.